timojuez/hificon/README.md

 It is possible to create a customised controller that keeps your own program synchronised with the amp.
 See ./examples/custom_app.py

-If your development only relies on sending commands to the amp, you need the class hificon.Amp(cls="BasicAmp").
-Your requirement is purely the hificon package and optionally hificon[autosetup].
+If your development only relies on sending commands to the amp, your requirement is purely the hificon package and optionally hificon[autosetup].

 ## Limitations